 • Create economic development opportunities within neighborhoods that provide tools for communities to build social capital and civic infrastructure that supports schools.

-• Siting new schools and services in a thoughtful way, including the co-location of schools with health and other services.
+• Siting new schools and services in a thoughtful way, including the co-location of schools with health and

 Figure 9 shows where residents with a college degree currently live.